ZaychukAleksey/docker-voltronic-homeassistant/README.md

 This is a fork from [catalinbordan](https://github.com/catalinbordan/docker-voltronic-homeassistant) version (which, in turn, derives from [ned-kelly](https://github.com/ned-kelly/docker-voltronic-homeassistant) project).
 Please, check the origins for details.

 The following changes were made:
 - Supports PI18 and PI30 protocols (each protocol exposes its own set of sensors in Home Assistant).
 - Protocol is detected automatically.
 - Reduced the size of the docker image.
+- Made some parameters as changeable right from Home Assistant.
 - Reduced the number of MQTT messages (only changed parameters are sent).
 - Polling interval is configurable.
 - Code simplified and rewritten on C++20 using [Google Style](https://google.github.io/styleguide/cppguide.html).